feliguez/rick-and-morty/README.md

-## This branch create a CRUD heroes list using Hooks useState and useContext.
+## This branch create a CRUD heroes list using Redux and hooks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).